iamhruthiks/HRUTHIK-S_HTerminal/README.md

-A webpage realated to stocks and trading
+H Terminal is a webpage which displays the real-time crypto related news, price charts ,smart notifications and more